shindavid/AlphaZeroArcade/docs/Nash-ISMCTS.md

 infinity, the visit distribution can collapse to a single point, rather than converge to $P$ as required.

-Practically, the number of visits is finite, and so if the networks are close enough, then perhaps the visit distribution will be close enough to $P$ to make everything work in practice.
+Practically, the number of visits is finite, and so if the networks are close enough, then perhaps the visit distribution will be close enough to $P$ to make everything work in practice, at least during self-play, when the number of visits is small and controlled.
 However, this is not satisfactory.
 One should have confidence that the quality of the posterior policy will increase as a function of the number of visits.
 Without such a guarantee, it is difficult to trust that AlphaZero will result in long-term improvement.
 Even if near-equilibrium networks are produced, it is difficult to trust that policy collapse won't happen at test time, due to using an